-We are working with Sheffield Chamber of Commerce and the Environment Agency to develop a flood defence scheme for the Lower Don Valley (LDV).
+We have worked with Sheffield Chamber of Commerce and the Environment Agency to develop a flood defence scheme for the Lower Don Valley (LDV).

 The LDV is a critical economic area for Sheffield, second only to the city centre, but was devastated during the floods in 2007.

-The scheme will involve improved defences at over 50 works locations along an 8km stretch of the River Don between the Wicker and the Blackburn Brook at the M1.
+The scheme involves improved defences at over 50 works locations along an 8km stretch of the River Don between the Wicker in the city centre and the M1 near Meadowhall.

-The aim is to protect over 250 businesses and thousands of jobs, as well as ensuring that the LDV remains an attractive place for new investment and a great place to do business.
+It protects over 500 businesses and thousands of jobs, as well as ensuring that the LDV remains an attractive place for new investment and a great place to do business.

 In particular, improved flood protection should help businesses in the area secure flood risk insurance, and potentially at more competitive rates.